 Love fruit desserts?
 Try these next!

-HUNGRY FOR MORE?
+Want more delicious and beautiful recipes?
 Subscribe to my newsletter and follow me on Facebook, Pinterest, and Instagram for my latest updates.
+If you make this recipe, please leave a star rating on the recipe card and comment below!

-Recipe card
+PrintRecipe card

-Peach And Blueberry Galette
+Peach and Blueberry Galette

 - Total Time: 1 hour, 15 minutes (plus resting time)